 - resting and stress electrocardiography,

 The Human Performance Lab offers body composition testing as well as other testing such as pulmonary function and flexibility.
 To learn about the testing services we offer, go to: Testing Services

 Athlete Performance Academy

-Athlete Performance Academy (APA) relies on age-appropriate training to create a model-learning environment to help athletes excel, all the while giving them tools to help improve their training for years beyond their time with us.
+The Athlete Performance Academy (APA) offers four-week sessions throughout the summer and school year for athletes between the ages of 14 and 18.
+The APA relies on age-appropriate training to create a model-learning environment to help athletes excel and gives them tools to help improve their training for years beyond their time with us.

 To learn more about the APA and upcoming sessions, go to: Athletic Performance Academy